Anyonic spin-Hall effect on the Black Hole horizon: Carroll structure of the Kerr-Newman horizon

 The kernel is generated by the vector $\xi$, $\widetilde{g}(\xi) = 0$.
-Thus we have a degenerate metric and a vector field in its kernel, allowing us to conclude that \emph{the horizon of a Kerr-Newman black hole carries a Carroll structure} $(\IS^2 \times \IR, \widetilde{g}, {\xi})$ as introduced in \cite{Carrollvs}.
+Thus we have a degenerate metric and a vector field in its kernel, allowing us to conclude that \emph{the horizon $\cH$ of a Kerr-Newman black hole carries a Carroll structure} $(\IS^2 \times \IR, \widetilde{g}, {\xi})$ \cite{Carrollvs}.
 The degenerate ``metric'' $\widetilde{g}$ carries the geometric information of the $\IS^2$ part of the black hole, while $\xi$ generates the $\IR$ part.